lsipii/coffeesituation/README.md

 ###### Deployment instructions

-@TODO: better decribe the setup using dataplicity,
+TODO: better decribe the setup using dataplicity,
 - but for now it's pretty straightforward: https://www.dataplicity.com/devices/
 - enable the wormhole
 - get the public address and reference where called for a COFFEE_BOT_URL setting

-@TODO: setup using resin.io
+TODO: setup using resin.io
 - ...

 1. Copy the example device configuration file